Auli3/PI01-Data-Engeeniering/README.md

 Project Summary

-In this project I was tasked to raise various files with diverse extensions, transformn and load them to a database for future use.
+In this project I was tasked with pulling up various files with diverse extensions, transformn and load them to a database for future use.
 Having in mind an incremental load of the prices files.